TuserAhammed/White-Devil-BD/README.md

  - NodeJs

- - A Server with Static IP Address
+ - A Server with Static IP Address or Port Forwarding

 ## Installation